Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: Semiconductors

-The FEG approximation is an excellent match to both DFT calculations~\cite{Knapen:2020aky} and data \cite{weissker2010dynamic} for $q \simeq \SI{5}{\keV}$ and $\omega \gg E_g$ in Si \cite{walter1972frequency}. \Cref{eq:THEANSWER} and Fig.~\ref{fig:kinematics} show that at fixed $\omega$, the rate will receive contributions from $\mathcal{W}(\bb q, \omega)$ over many orders of magnitude in $q$ for $m_\chi \gtrsim \SI{10}{\mega\eV}$, so we expect that the FEG approximation will be best for a light mediator, where $V(q) \propto q^{-4}$ weights the integral most towards small $q$.
-We confirm this intuition in the SM.
-Our formalism thus suggests a generic explanation for the $5\mbox{--}\SI{15}{\eV}$ part of the DM--electron spectrum (roughly corresponding to 2--4 electron/hole pairs in Si~\cite{Essig:2015cda}) from light mediator exchange in any conventional semiconductor.
+\Cref{eq:THEANSWER} and Fig.~\ref{fig:kinematics} show that at fixed $\omega$, the rate receives contributions from $\mathcal{W}(\bb q, \omega)$ over many orders of magnitude in $q$ for $m_\chi \gtrsim \SI{10}{\mega\eV}$, so the FEG approximation is best for a light mediator, where $V(q) \propto q^{-4}$ weights the integrand most toward small $q$.
+Our formalism thus suggests a generic explanation for the behavior of the DM--electron spectrum in the $5\mbox{--}\SI{15}{\eV}$ range (2--4 electron--hole pairs in Si~\cite{Essig:2015cda}) from light mediator exchange in any conventional semiconductor.
+The projected reach in Si under the FEG approximation with a $2e^-$ threshold is shown in \cref{fig:reach} for a light mediator.

-The differences among various targets become most apparent when $\omega \simeq E_g$, where the band structure becomes important, and electronic states are still delocalized with $q \lesssim 2\pi/a$.
-Indeed, this can already be seen from the results of Ref.~\cite{Knapen:2020aky}, where DFT computations strictly under-predict the measured $\mathcal{W}(\bb q, \omega)$ in Si for all $\omega \lesssim \SI{25}{\eV}$.
-In addition to band structure effects, there is also an irreducible contribution from the plasmon \cite{kundmann1988study}, where (as for superconductors) the tail extends into the kinematically allowed region for DM.
-Since these effects are historically quite difficult to model~\cite{walter1972frequency}, we do not attempt to recompute the scattering rate here, but rather advocate for more precise measurements in this range of $q$ and $\omega$.
-This has important implications for rate predictions in currently operating semiconductor detectors~\cite{Amaral:2020ryn,Barak:2020fql,Arnaud:2020svb}.
+The differences among various targets become most apparent when $\omega \simeq E_g$, where the band structure describing delocalized electrons with $q \lesssim 2\pi/a$ becomes important.
+In addition to band structure effects, there is also an irreducible contribution from the plasmon \cite{kundmann1988study}, where the tail extends into the kinematically allowed region for DM.
+This has important implications for rate predictions in currently-operating semiconductor detectors~\cite{Amaral:2020ryn,Barak:2020fql,Arnaud:2020svb}.
 DFT calculations predict a rate which peaks in the 1- or 2-electron bin, corresponding to $\omega \lesssim \SI{8.3}{\eV}$, for all DM masses for which these energies are kinematically accessible~\cite{Essig:2015cda}.
-Currently available measurements of the loss function suggest the true rate in these few-electron bins may be somewhat larger.
+Currently available measurements of $\mathcal{W}$ suggest the true rate in these few-electron bins may be somewhat larger.
+Near-gap effects are quite difficult to model~\cite{walter1972frequency}, but in our formalism, they can be accounted for by making more precise measurements at $\omega \simeq E_g$ and $q \simeq E_g/v_\chi$.